maof14/All-about/README.md

 All-about
 =========

-Hello and welcome to All-about.
+Hello and welcome to the All-about github page.
 All-about is a template project to a question-site, a simple site similar to Stack Overflow.
 Users can create questions, answer questions and gather points.
 If the creator of a question finds the correct answer among the comments, he can mark the answer as such, giving extra points to the submitter.

 A fun way of learning new things!